Sanjaydr/MyPortfolio/FinalProjectPart2.md

 <ol>
 <li>In the first visual, one of the interviewees thought that anxiety and Doubled should both be of the same color in order to draw attention to the relationship between anxiety getting doubled.</li>

-<li>The charts for missing sources and all of the individuals thought that stating sources was very important to give credibility to the charts.</li>
+<li>The charts were missing sources and all of the individuals thought that stating sources was very important to give credibility to the charts.</li>

 <li>In most of my visuals I had used only red yellow and green colors so another common pointer was to use different colors.
 </li>